harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 set of `elementary_gates` accordingly in the above sample code.
 For more such circuit decompositions, with various types of elementary gates, refer to [examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples) folder.

 !!! warning
-    Note that [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
-This combinatiorial optimization problem is known to be NP-hard to compute in the size of `num_qubits`, `maximum_depth` and `elementary_gates`.
+    Note that [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function (T-gate/CNOT-gate/Depth count) for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
+This combinatiorial optimization problem is known to be NP-hard to compute in the size of `num_qubits`, `maximum_depth` and `elementary_gates` [link](https://arxiv.org/pdf/2310.05958).

 !!! tip
     Run times of [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl)'s mathematical optimization models are significantly faster using [Gurobi](https://www.gurobi.com) as the underlying mixed-integer programming (MIP) solver.
 Note that this solver's individual-usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.